lukeburns/geometric-algebra/README.md

 #### Summary

-A geometric algebra $G$ consists of all sums and products generated from a vector space $V$ by a product with the following properties.
+A geometric algebra $G$ consists of all sums and products of elements in a vector space $V$ satisfying the following properties.
 For $a, b, c \in V$

 1. $$a(bc) = (ab)c = abc \text{ (associativity)},$$
 2. $$a(b + c) = ab + ac \text{ and } (a + b)c = ac + bc \text{ (distributivity)},$$